dbostany/csci-3155-lab1/lab1-writeup.md

     6   def area(r: Double): Double =
     7     pi * r * r
 ```
-### The use of pi at line 4 is bound at which line?
+##### The use of pi at line 4 is bound at which line?
     - The pi at line 4 is bound by the pi at line 3 because it is declared within the same scope.
 The pi on line 1 is out of scope.

+##### The use of pi at line 7 is bound at which line?
+    - The pi at line 7 is bound at line 1 because it is used and defined outside of the scope of circumference.